TEALSK12/introduction-to-computer-science/lesson_04.md

         * This is an excellent opportunity to tell students that all labs in this course will look similar to this, and that they should get used to reading instructions carefully.
 2. Activity
     * Instruct students to complete the ["Getting to Know You"](lab_04.md) lab.
         * For part 1.3, you can either assign pairs or allow students to pair up on their own.
 If students are allowed to choose their own partners, take care to ensure that no one is excluded.
+If you choose to assign pairs, try to partner students into groups that are heterogenous by ability or background.
+Try to pair students who do not normally interact.
         * If the class has an odd number, form a single group of three.
     * Optional
         * If you have a digital camera available, you can take photos of the students and have them use their picture as the costume to the sprite.
 Doing so will give a level of personalization to each student's project.
 You will need to provide students with a location to download their photo.
 In addition you need to walk students through the process of importing a costume from the file menu.